Your High School District 211 Police Consultant:

 Your Police Consultants …

-Travis Meeks is the police consultant at Palatine High School and has been a member of the Palatine Police Department for five years.
-He earned a bachelor's degree in criminal justice with a minor in social work from Olivet Nazarene University.
+Officer Travis Meeks has been a member of the Palatine Police Department for six years.
+He earned his bachelor’s degree in criminal justice with a minor in social work from Olivet Nazarene University (Bourbonnais, Ill.).
 He attended the Suburban Law Enforcement Academy at College of DuPage and is a certified juvenile specialist.